A delivery unit that ships every week.

 - Ship-features-on-top scope with no cleanup budget on an unstable codebase

-Start with a single-outcome trial, or set up a 30-minute conversation about whether the pod model fits your engagement.
-We won't bring a deck.
+Set up a 30-minute conversation about whether the POD model fits your engagement.